epikulski/digitalarchive/README.md

 >>> all_documents = digitalarchive.Document.match().all()
 ```

+Complete documentation for the client and the Digital Archive's models are available [here](https://digitalarchive.readthedocs.io/en/latest/).

 Disclaimers
 -----------
 * This is an unofficial library.
 I am not presently affiliated with the Wilson Center.
 I understandthat the API is unlikely to change in the near future, but I cannot guarantee that this library won't break without warning.